 Under certain circumstances it is possible to fit transponders directly into a metallic environment (Figure 4.53).
 Glass transponders are used for this because they contain a coil on a highly permeable ferrite rod.
 If such a transponder is inserted horizontally into a long groove on the metal surface somewhat larger than the transponder itself, then the transponder can be read without any problems.
 When the transponder is fitted horizontally the field lines through the transponder's ferrite rod run in parallel to the metal surface and therefore the eddy current losses remain low.
-The insertion of the transponder into a vertical bore would be unsuccessful in this situation, since the field lines through the transponder's ferrite rod in this arrangement would end at the top of the bore at right angles to the metal surface.
-The eddy current losses that occur in this case hinder the interrogation of a transponder.
+The insertion of the transponder into a vertical bore would be unsuccessful in this situation, since the field lines through the transponder.